Phenomenological Aspects of Lee-Wick QED: Introduction

 where $\phi = \hat{\phi} + \tilde{\phi}$ and $\tilde{\phi}$ is the auxiliary field, and in this formalism, we can see the two fields explicitly.
 Notice that the propagator of the auxiliary field is given by

 and we see that this propagator has the wrong sign, implying that $\tilde{\phi}$ corresponds to a ghost degree of freedom.
 It is this sign that is the source of acausality in LW models.

 Lee-Wick theories have been suggested as a solution to the hierarchy problem in \cite{Grinstein:2007mp}.
-They also have been considered in a non-perturbative regime \cite{Frasca:2022duz} where confinement was shown in the non-Abelian case, similar to what is observed in the local case.
+They also have been considered in a non-perturbative regime \cite{Frasca:2022duz} where confinement was shown in the non-Abelian case, similar to what is observed in the ordinary case.
 Furthermore, it was shown that the theory develops a mass gap.
 There also has been considerable progress in adopting Lee Wick models in quantum gravity \cite{Modesto:2016ofr}.
 In fact, it has been shown that such theories can be either super-renormalizable or UV finite.

 This paper is organized as follows: In Section \ref{sec:2} we briefly review LW QED.
 In Section \ref{sec:3} we discuss electric charge dequantization in LW QED and discuss the possibility of LW QED solving the $(g-2)_{\mu}$ anomaly.
 In Section \ref{sec:4} we discuss the implications of the WGC in LW QED.
 In Section \ref{sec:5} we derive the electric force and potential in LW QED and compare them to their Coulomb counterparts.
-In Section \ref{sec:6} we calculate the photon self-energy in LW QED and use it to calculate the LW Uehling potential and Lamb shift.
-In Section \ref{sec:7} we derive bounds on the LW scale of the photon from the limits obtained from Cavendish-type experiments and finally we conclude in Section \ref{sec:8}
+In Section \ref{sec:6} we calculate the photon self-energy in LW QED and use it to calculate the LW Uehling potential and Lamb shift and finally we conclude in Section \ref{sec:7}